 The art studio program offers a Bachelor of Art degree that provides a well-rounded liberal arts education along with an art major.

 As an art studio major, you will benefit from outstanding facilities and hands-on

 We also offer a Bachelor of Fine Arts in Art Studio, geared toward students serious about becoming professional artists or pursuing graduate-level

 study.
 If you choose to pursue the B.F.A. degree, you will choose a concentration

-from graphic design, drawing, printmaking, ceramics, painting, intermedia, 3-D Studies
+from graphic design, drawing, printmaking, ceramics, painting, 3-D Studies and photography.